applico/kevin-beacon/README.md

 =============
 Pi defaults to HDMI by default.
 If you can’t see anything on the screen depending on your connection type, try pressing one of these keys on the keyboard:

-1. HDMI mode­ this is the default display mode.
+1. HDMI mode -­ this is the default display mode.

-2. HDMI safe mode  select this mode if you are using the HDMI connector and cannot see anything on screen when the Pi has booted.
+2. HDMI safe mode - select this mode if you are using the HDMI connector and cannot see anything on screen when the Pi has booted.

-3. Composite PAL mode ­ select either this mode or composite NTSC mode if you are using the composite RCA video connector
+3. Composite PAL mode -­ select either this mode or composite NTSC mode if you are using the composite RCA video connector

 4. Composite NTSC mode

 Installation
 ============
-Connect an HDMI monitor, ethernet cable, keyboard, mouse, and SD card and power up the device by connecting a USB cable.
+Connect an HDMI monitor, ethernet cable, keyboard, mouse, and SD card, and power up the device by connecting a USB cable.

 Wait for “Please wait while NOOBS initializes”